ordersage/paper-artifact/README.md

 presented in this repository and examining a Jupyter notebook that we provide.
-This Jupyter nodebook can be re-executed either by using the evaluator's own installation of Jupyter or by running it using a link we provide to Google Collab, which only requires a Google account.
+This Jupyter nodebook can be re-executed either by using the evaluator's own installation of Jupyter or by running it using a link we provide to Google Colab, which only requires a Google account.

 Re-executing the Case Study experiments is considerably more involved.
 The preferred way to do this is to have a CloudLab account; we provide a profile on